lucasgrinspan/lettersss/README.md

-## A very specific use case
+## A very specific use case...

 Has this happened to you?
-* You have to transcribe a large amount of data by hand
+* You have to address hundreds of enevelopes by hand
 * That data is available in a CSV
-* That data needs to get formatted as an envelope address
+* That CSV happens to be in an exact format
 * You need dark mode

 If so, then you landed on the right spot!